Shifta-Robel/resetti/README.md

 # Resetti  (🚧 WIP... 🚧)
 A packet filtering and monitoring tool written in Rust.
-It allows you to monitor and/or disrupt selected connections on the network you're connected to
+It allows you to monitor and/or disrupt selected connections on the network you're connected to. (⚠️Work in progress)
 ### Features:
   - Expressive filtering rules in the config
   - Monitor connections